How Strong Is Your Pull-Out Game?

 20-30 something-year-olds have now been named as the ‘pull-out generation’ according Ann Friedman who wrote in New York Magazine The Cut.
 She explains how it is often used amongst women and men, who have been in long term monogamous relationships and done because of the side effects they’ve experienced when using other forms of birth control…and due to the fact, they just dislike the feel of condoms.

 Coitus interruptus is a method I’m sure many have heard of, especially if you’re sexually active.
-It involves the man withdrawing his penis from a woman’s vagina just before his has an orgasm.
+It involves the man withdrawing his penis from a woman’s vagina just before he has an orgasm.
 A type of contraception that is still being used despite being knowledgeable about the safer options.

 I spoke to some women in relationships who shared their withdrawal experiences with me.
 Claire, 26, says: ‘It’s just more convenient.
 I enjoy having sex one moment, then dipping right back to giving him oral pleasure.
 When he’s got a rubber on, it takes away from the excitement.’